LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/FactoryPattern.md

 1. ***Product*** - this is an interface or abstract class for creating the objects
 2. ***Concrete Product*** - class which implements the product interface
 3. ***Creator*** - abstract class and declares the factory method, which returns an object of type *Product*
-4. ***Concrete Creator*** - The class that implemetns the Creator class adn overrides the factory method to return an instance of the Concrete Product.
+4. ***Concrete Creator*** - The class that implements the Creator class and overrides the factory method to return an instance of the Concrete Product.

 ### Visual